cs4218/cs4218-2420-ecom-project-team20/README.md

 ### End-to-End Testing with Playwright

+All the Playwright Tests are under `/tests/` folder

 The project includes Playwright for end-to-end testing, which can be run using below commands -

 If you have Docker installed and running (Recommended):-